vicblanc92/api-crud-poc/README.md

 ## The project

-The project consist in build an application.
 The objective is to create a HTTP API to manage custome data for a small shop.
 API must have the following capabilities:

 1. Create a new customer.
 A customer must have the following attributes: name, surname, email and birthdate.